The grant application round for FY23 is closed.

 Modeled on EOHED’s Urban Agenda Program, the Community Empowerment and Reinvestment Grant Program seeks proposals for projects and programming located within eligible communities that entail community-driven responses to community-defined economic opportunities, and that build leadership, collaboration, and capacity at the local level.
 The Administration recognizes that some communities face unique challenges, and that the path to success lies in tapping into and strengthening the unique local assets that they already possess.

-The Baker-Polito Administration is pleased to announce the availability of funds through the Community Empowerment and Reinvestment Grant Program, which seeks to develop, strengthen, and invest in community-led efforts that are working to bring positive economic outcomes to communities that face historically disproportionate challenges to economic growth.
+The Administration is pleased to announce the second round of the Community Empowerment and Reinvestment Grant Program.
+This program seeks to develop, strengthen, and invest in community-led efforts to bring positive economic outcomes to communities that face historically disproportionate challenges to economic growth.
 Specifically, the program was developed to support communities with high rates of incarceration and/or recidivism, widespread poverty, and large groups of disadvantaged and underrepresented populations.

-The program will make general operating grants, on a competitive basis, primarily to projects proposing to mitigate the negative impacts of incarceration through education, training, and small business development, as well as recovery, prevention, and other social support services to individuals and families, that to help reduce justice system involvement.
+The program will make general operating grants, on a competitive basis, primarily to projects proposing to mitigate the negative impacts of incarceration through education, training, and small business development, as well as recovery, prevention, and other social support services to individuals and families that to help reduce justice system involvement.
+The program will not fund capital projects or purchases, including but not limited to real property purchase and/or renovation.

 The Commonwealth’s economic development plan, Partnerships for Growth, highlights Equitable Opportunity as a guiding principle – noting that opportunity and growth to people and places that have not fully benefitted from the state’s overall prosperity, will have significant positive effects on families and communities.
 In addition, the Governor’s Black and Latino Advisory Commissions both published reports outlining strategies that emphasized workforce advancement and business competitiveness as critical to advancing equity and increasing economic outcome in communities that have historically been disadvantaged, and the Administration believes that these recommendations offer a clear path forward for progress.